 When you get to the configuration settings page, you may be overwhelmed with the number of different settings that you can configure.
 Which ones are critical to set vs. which ones are optional or just “nice” to have?
 Let’s break it down.

 The first section is where you configure silent enablement and enforcement of BitLocker.
-The first setting, “Enable full disk encryption for OS and fixed data drives” is what “enforces” BitLocker to be turned on.
-The setting “Hide Prompt about third-party encryption” is what enables it silently in the background without prompting the end-user.
-Additionally, you can set up automatic rotation of BitLocker keys if they are used by an admin.
+The first setting, “Require Device Encryption” is what forces BitLocker to be silently turned on.
+The setting “Allow Warning for Other Disk Encryption” is what hides or shows the UI about encryption to the end-user.
+Additionally, you can allow the silent BitLocker enablement to work on for a standard user in addition to an administrator.
+You can also set up automatic rotation of BitLocker keys.
 I recommend the following configuration:

 For Preboot recovery message, set up something basic without giving out too much org-specific information.
 Don’t put your company name or direct help desk number.
 Employees should already know how to contact the help desk and putting the number directly there will make it easier for an attacker to try to call and phish for the recovery key.